ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/fallback.md

 ## Deploying your first smart contract
 After studying the whole Fallback contract code, we found a way to become the owners.
 Now, how do we do actually do it?.

-Although the Zeppelin's guys provide us with an already set up interactive in-browser platform, I found it far more enriching to the learning process to set up my own local test environment using the tools we saw in the [first article](https://www.notonlyowner.com/ethereum/solving-zeppelin-ethernaut-ctf-intro/).
+Although the OpenZeppelin's guys provide us with an already set up interactive in-browser platform, I found it far more enriching to the learning process to set up my own local test environment using the tools we saw in the [first article](https://www.notonlyowner.com/ethereum/solving-zeppelin-ethernaut-ctf-intro/).
 So that is what we are going to do.

 First, in the `contracts` folder create a file called `Fallback.sol`.
 Within that file, paste the [source code of the Fallback contract](https://ethernaut.zeppelin.solutions/level/0x234094aac85628444a82dae0396c680974260be7).
 Save and close.